 In our opinion, Elizabeth City can be skipped.
 Yes, it’s a charming old town, but there is a serious homeless problem at the waterfront, and Nancy felt uncomfortable enough to carry her mace with her when she left the boat.

 We did enjoy a quiet evening on the boat, with a delicious dinner from the grill and a lovely sunset.

 Along with most of the other boats at Mariner’s Wharf, we got an early start…6:42 am.
 As you head down the lower part of the river, you pass a Weeksville Dirigible Hangar….or in plain English, a Blimp Hangar!
 It’s an airship manufacturing, storage and test facility originally built by the Navy in 1941.
 It’s only 1 of 8 that still remain in the U.S.

 The next part of the trip can be a challenge….crossing the 50 miles of the Albemarle Sound.
 An east or west wind can really stir up the relatively shallow waters of the sound, and we crossed with east/northeast wind blowing at 10 – 15 mph.
 It was bouncy, to say the least, toppling a couple of tables inside the boat!
 And, once again, we were followed by A LOT of birds!

 We were glad when we got through the Alligator River Swing Bridge to get into the Alligator River – Pungo Canal.
-There was now a big parade of boats, as just before the bridge is where the Dismal Swamp and Virginia Cut travelers converge!
+There was now a big parade of boats, as there is where the Dismal Swamp and Virginia Cut travelers converge!
 The currents around the bridge are pretty crazy and a lot of boats in front and in back of us stirred things up as well!
 After the bridge, things calm down!

 The Alligator River Swing Bridge